20 African Horse Breeds

 African horses are some of the world’s most graceful and elegant breeds.
 And they have been famous throughout history.

-There are so many African horse breeds to choose from, but there are ten that stand out above the rest.
+There are so many African horse breeds, but these stand out.

-The Abyssinian is a breed of horse that was developed in England from horses imported from Africa.
-And they are now considered to be one of many national African horse breeds.
+The Abyssinian is a horse breed from Ethiopia.
+They are now considered to be one of many national African horse breeds.

 However, they are not as refined as those of Thoroughbreds.
 The coat is short and fine, but it can also be spotted.